mwcproject/mwcmqs/README.md

 - start jetty
 ``` # ./start.sh```

 You're done.
+Now you need to configure an SSL reverse proxy like nginx and install a certificate in it and forward requests to this jetty server which runs on port 8090 or configure jetty to run on port 443 with ssl and install a certificate in jetty.
 You can go to the next section to configure mwc713 wallets.

 ## Configuring Wallets to use your mwcmqs server